GetTerminus/instrument_all_the_things/README.md

 end
 ```

-Note: Any instrumentation call that occurrs within the method will have the
+Note: Any instrumentation call that occurs within the method will have the
 tags method's tags applied to it.
 See the docs for `with_tags`

-#### Exceptoins
+#### Exceptions
 If an exception is raised within a method that is instrumented it will be
 recorded in `exceptions.count` with all of the method tags defined for that
 method.
 If a custom name is provided via `:as` it will be regsitered as